2022 Hurricane Dorian Beach Restoration Project

 A beach restoration project in the summer of 2022 will replace sand lost during 2019's Hurricane Dorian.
 The project is engineered to provide enough healthy, protective beach to allow the Town to align its regularly scheduled beach nourishment maintenance with those of the other northern beaches, tentatively planned for 2027.

-The dredging contractor will likely provide a preliminary schedule for the work in the spring of 2022.
+Great Lakes Dredge and Dock, the dredging contractor, will likely provide a preliminary schedule for the work in the spring of 2022.
 These projects are complex, with a lot of variables that may impact the construction schedule.

 We don't expect to know exactly when and where the project will begin until late spring 2022.

 Subscribe to Receive Construction Schedule Updates for the 2022 Project